glezzz/becode-workshop/README.md

 18. The last function is an easy one.
 This one should return the amount of items we have in our list.

 19. You need to add a couple more though.
 One for adding a todo and one for deleting all done todos.
-So go ahead and add a function that you can call addTodo, passing in todo.
+So go ahead and add a function that you can call addTodo, passing in <code>todo</code>.
 Here you need to add that todo to all todos.
 You can use a method for that.
 Then we need to notify that we inserted an item.
 Take a look here: https://developer.android.com/reference/kotlin/androidx/recyclerview/widget/RecyclerView.Adapter#notifyiteminserted.
 20. The next one should delete all done todos.
 For the <code>deleteDoneTodos</code> function you can use this code: